kiwiProgrammer/cybersage-primary/deploy/SECURITY_FIXES.md

          key: OPENAI_API_KEY
    ```

-   This ensures that service names like `agent_a_web` are automatically converted to `agent-a-web` in Kubernetes resource names, maintaining RFC 1123 compliance.
+   This ensures that service names like `agent-a-web` are automatically converted to `agent-a-web` in Kubernetes resource names, maintaining RFC 1123 compliance.

 ## Best Practices Implemented